CodeStory/codestoryway-devoxx14be/README.md

 We use the RestAssured library which offers a fluent API to write tests.
 Testing the http interaction layer is quite tedious to write.

-Add to your pom the dependency :
+Add to your pom the dependency:
 ```xml
 <dependency>
   <groupId>com.jayway.restassured</groupId>